Buy a Life Insurance Plan in a few clicks

-Getting your first job is a huge milestone and receiving the first salary gives you a sense of accomplishment.
-As a student, you lived with limited money but once you start earning, there are so many things you would like to do.
+Getting your first job is a huge milestone, and receiving the first salary gives you a sense of accomplishment.
+As a student, you live with limited money, but once you start earning, there are so many things you would like to do.

 Most people spend their lives chasing dreams rather than realizing them.
 However, proper financial planning helps you to achieve your dreams.
 Adopting prudent financial planning at the start of your career ensures you can accumulate a huge corpus through compounding.

 A common financial planning tip you will read about is to list down all your goals.
 The next step is to prioritize the important goals and then create a plan to achieve these.
-You may classify your goals as short-term,medium-term, and long-term.
+You may classify your goals as short-term, medium-term, or long-term.

 Short-term goals may be something you want to achieve at the end of the month.
 Medium-term goals require planning for one or two years.
 Long-term goals are achieved over five years or longer; these require detailed planning.
 Once you understand your goals, determine the amount you need to save and choose investment plans that help you achieve these.